zeromq/czmq/README.md

     CZMQ_EXPORT int
         zmsg_save (zmsg_t *self, FILE *file);

-    //  Load/append an open file into message, create new message if
-    //  null message provided.
-Returns NULL if the message could not
-    //  be loaded.
-    //  The caller is responsible for destroying the return value when finished with it.
-    CZMQ_EXPORT zmsg_t *
-        zmsg_load (zmsg_t *self, FILE *file);

     //  Serialize multipart message to a single buffer.
 Use this method to send
     //  structured messages across transports that do not support multipart data.
     //  Allocates and returns a new buffer containing the serialized message.